htminuslab/Efinix_T20_Dev_Board/README.md

 Perhaps, just log an enhancement request on GitHub and I will have a look.

 ## 9.3 Do you know a reliable source for the PSRAM memory?
-No, but I have ordered some from AliExpress and will update this page what I find out.
+No, but I have used an [ESP-PSRAM64H ordered from AliExpress](https://www.aliexpress.com/item/1005006440914173.html?spm=a2g0o.order_detail.order_detail_item.3.7f72f19cpM4uCz) which worked fine (not tested at full 133MHz speed)

 # 10. Errata